Philippines to Australia | Partner Visa | Tourist Visa | Child Visas

-- Down Under Visa are Australian Registered Migration Agents in Manila, and will help you to get a partner visa from Philippines to Australia for Australian Filipina couples
+Down Under Visa are Australian Registered Migration Agents in Manila, and help Australian Filipina couples to get a Partner Visa from Philippines to Australia.

-Specialising in Spouse Visa (Partner Visa, or Spousal Visa or De Facto Visa) to Australia and Fiancee Visa (Prospective Marriage Visa, or Fiance Visa) applications, as well as Tourist Visa (or Visitor Visa) and Family Visas to Australia from Philippines as well as onshore Partner Visa (Subclass 820) applicants (who are issued with Bridging Visas while they wait)
+Specialising in Spouse Visa (Partner Visa, or Spousal Visa or De Facto Visa) to Australia and Fiancee Visa (Prospective Marriage Visa, or Fiance Visa) applications, as well as a Tourist Visa (or a Visitor Visa) and Family Visas to Australia from Philippines.
+Also onshore Partner Visa (Subclass 820) applicants (who are issued with Bridging Visas while they wait).

 - A friendly family-run practice – not a cold and heartless corporation

-- All visa applications personally managed by Jeff Harvie RMA (Registered Migration Agent) – not by unqualified local staff while the agent is back in Australia
+- All visa applications professionally managed by Jeff Harvie RMA (Registered Migration Agent)– not by unqualified local staff while the agent is back in Australia

 - Our office and staff is here in Manila, Philippines, with easy access to Filipina clients, the Australian Embassy in Manila, and with extensive local experience in Philippines matters and Filipino bureaucracy.
 That means Jeff Harvie, along with Mila Harvie and Jeremy Harvie are here and available all the time.

-- Visa applications lodged electronically with the Department of Home Affairs (formerly Department of Immigration and Border Protection (DIBP) in AUSTRALIA and at the Australian Embassy in MANILA, PHILIPPINES
+- Visa applications lodged electronically with the Department of Home Affairs (formerly Department of Immigration and Border Protection) in AUSTRALIA and at the Australian Embassy in MANILA, PHILIPPINES

 - Australian clients find it easier when they see an Australian face and hear an Aussie accent in our office, and to know we understand each other.
 No misunderstandings or awkwardness!

-- Mila Harvie is a Filipina lady and Tagalog-speaker, and is wonderful with our Filipino applicants, especially Filipina ladies!
+- Mila Harvie is a Filipina lady and Tagalog-speaker, and is wonderful with our Filipino visa applicants, especially Filipina ladies!

 - Free FREE VISA ASSESSMENT FORM (for Australian Partner Visas, Tourist Visas and Family Visas) so we understand YOUR situation and to see if you do actually qualify for a visa.
 It will just take you five minutes!